 One of the basic Shopify SEO optimization steps is to create keyword-rich titles for main and product pages.
 Not only do keywords help search engines identify and categorize your site and its content, but they also help potential customers to find what they’re looking for.

 Choose good titles and summaries.
 They should accurately tell what your store offers customers.
 Also, optimize them with keywords that describe the type of products or services sold in your shop.
-You can also use SEO tools from Shopify to find relevant keywords.
+You can also use SEO tools from Shopify stores to find relevant keywords.

 When preparing SEO copy, writing great meta descriptions is another thing to keep in mind.
 Most sites have a meta description box where you can write up to 156 characters of copy that gets included under your title tag on most search engine results pages (SERPs).
 This section of text should also be relevant to what people see above it and entice users into clicking through.